theartiztzachary/TrailblazersP1/documentation/test_plan.md

   - Interface, implementation, and tests should have methods named with pass, no actual implementations needed.

 ###Sprint 2 End: April 1st, 2022
+For the end of this week/sprint, we will have the Javascript scripts set up for each functionality.
+  - Each person is responsible for the Javascript that is associated with their assigned function.

 ###Sprint 3 End: April 7th, 2022